JenniSut/BitCoinage/README.md

 # BitCoinage
-small expo-app for checking different bitcoin situations between given dates
+small expo-app for Android for checking different bitcoin situations between given dates

 Made with React-native and Expo

-You can give the app try at Expo (only android tested):
+You can give the app a try at Expo (only android tested):

 1. Download Expo Go from play store
 2. Scan the QR-code with Expo Go here: https://expo.dev/@jennis/bitcoinage